ozerdur/argocdsamples/readMe.md

 ## ApplicationSet
     Used to generate application manifests.
-    master generator multplies source and target
+    master generator multiplies source and target
     pull request generator defaults to 30 mins but this can be changed (requeueAfterSeconds) or hooks can be used.
 (After merge the application is deleted automatically)
     List generator allows us to target ARGO CD Applications to clusters based on a fixed list of cluster name/URL values
-        - any key/value elemen pair is supported
+        - any key/value element pair is supported
         - Clusters need to be pre-defined in ARGO CD Cluster generator allows us to generate applications based on the list of clusters defined within Argo CD
         - name, nameNormalized, server, metadata.labels.<key>, metadata.annotations.<key>
-        - additional key/valu pairs can be set manually via values field
+        - additional key/value pairs can be set manually via values field
         - {} can be used to target all clusters

     Git Generator: generates parameters based o files and folders that are contained within the Git Repository